bdomingu/Movie-Search-Engine/README.md

 Create a .env file in the root directory of your project and add the following environment variables: REACT_APP_API_KEY=your_movie_db_api_key

-You can obtain your API key by creating an account on The Movie DB website [here] (https://www.themoviedb.org/settings/api).
+You can obtain your API key by creating an account on The Movie DB website [here](https://www.themoviedb.org/settings/api).

 Start the app using npm start.
 ## **Usage**